suvincent/openapi-mcp/README.md

 -   **Server URL Detection:** Uses server URLs from the spec as the base for tool interactions (can be overridden).
 -   **Filtering:** Options to include/exclude specific operations or tags (`--include-tag`, `--exclude-tag`, `--include-op`, `--exclude-op`).
 -   **Request Header Injection:** Pass custom headers (e.g., for additional auth, tracing) via the `REQUEST_HEADERS` environment variable.
+-   **Dynamic Request Body Modification:**
+    -   `--set-header-to-body`: Injects a value from a client header into the request body.
+    -   `--set-body`: Sets a fixed value in the request body.
+    -   **Overwrite Priority:** The server applies modifications in a specific order, with later steps overwriting earlier ones:
+        1.  **Original API Body:** The initial request body from the tool call.
+        2.  **`--set-header-to-body`:** Values from client headers are injected.
+        3.  **`--set-body`:** Fixed values are set, taking final precedence and overwriting any previous values for the same field.

 When a tool returns a JSON object containing a `path` field, combine it with the server base URL to form a full download link.
 For example, if the response is `{ "path": "/files/123" }` and the API base URL is `https://api.example.com`, an LLM can download using `https://api.example.com/files/123`.